FMMT666/ncEFI/README.md

 Well, er...
 Parts of :)

 I restored these Python fragments from an old CPIOed backup tape.
-The only thing I remember is, that I implemented a quite cool, pocket milling algorithm.
+The only thing I remember is, that I implemented a quite cool, round pocket milling algorithm.

 As far as I can remember, that was my first contact with Python at all.
-And that's also what the code looks like (o_O)
+That's also what the code looks like (o_O)

 But I want that in EMC2...